-Experiments were conducted in accordance with ARRIVE 2.0 guidelines.32
+Experiments were conducted in accordance with ARRIVE 2.0 guidelines [32].

-2.1 | Animal and housing
+Animal and housing

 Forty female Wistar rats (Envigo, Bresso, Italy) weighing 175-200 grams at the beginning of the study were used.
 The care and husbandry of animals were in conformity with the institutional guidelines in compliance with national (D.L. n.
-26/2014) and international laws and policies (Directive 2010/63/EU of the European Parliament and of the Council.
-2010: Guide for the Care and Use of Laboratory Animals, US National Research Council, 8th ed., 2011).
-Animals were housed in an animal facility where room temperature and relative humidity were set at $20 \pm 2^{\circ}$ C and $55 \pm 10\%$, respectively and artificial lighting provided a 12 h light/12 h dark (7 a.m.-7 p.m.) cycle.
+26/2014) and international laws and policies (Directive 2010/63/EU of the European Parliament and of the Council, 2010; Guide for the Care and Use of Laboratory Animals, US National Research Council, 8th ed., 2011).
+Animals were housed in an animal facility where room temperature and relative humidity were set at 20 ± 2°C and 55 ± 10%, respectively and artificial lighting provided a 12 h light/12 h dark (7 a.m.-7 p.m.) cycle.
 Rats were housed in an adequate cage with rodent diet and water ad libitum, subjected to daily monitoring of their clinical conditions.
 Body weight was monitored twice a week to ensure animal well-being and to ensure drug dose adjustments, on the basis of the weight.
 Animal well-being was daily assessed via clinical monitoring.
-All procedures were approved by the Italian Ministry of Health (authorisation n°1161/2016-PR.
-12/12/ 2016).
+All procedures were approved by Italian Ministry of Health (authorization n°1161/2016-PR, 12/12/2016).

-2.2 | Study design and sample size
+Study design and sample size

-Sample size for each experiment was calculated on the basis of nerve conduction velocity (NCV) reference values of our laboratory, 5,26,27 assuming that the relevant difference between control and OHP groups is 5 m/s (standard deviation = 7); thus, if a 2-sided 5% alpha and a 80% power is set, the sample size is seven animals/group (www.dssresearch.com/KnowledgeCenter/toolkitcalculators/ samplesizecalculators.aspx).
+Sample size for each experiment was calculated on the basis of nerve conduction velocity (NCV) reference values of our laboratory[5, 26, 27], assuming that the relevant difference between control and OHP groups is 5 m/sec (standard deviation=7); thus, if a 2-sided 5% alpha and a 80% power is set, the sample size is 7 animals/group (www.dssresearch.com/KnowledgeCenter/toolkitcalculators/samplesizecalculators.aspx).
 In each experiment, the sample size was slightly increased above this number in order to have enough animals to be tested at each time point, in case of animal loss due to chemotherapy administration.
-Animals were randomised at baseline via results of NCS values.
+Animals were randomized at base line via results of nerve conduction studies (NCS) values.
 After the first administration, NET was performed in all animals.
-Upon treatment completion, all animals underwent behavioural testing and then NCS.
-After sacrifice samples from at least three animals/group were obtained for histopathological analyses.
+Upon treatment completion, all animals underwent behavioral testing and then NCS.
+After sacrifice samples from at least 3 animals/group were obtained for histopathological analyses.

-2.3 | Treatment groups and drugs
+Treatment groups and drugs

-As stated above, animals were divided into two different studies.
-In the OHP study rats were divided into two groups of eight animals each.
-In the first group the animals were untreated while the animals in the second group were treated with OHP 5 mg/kg twice a week for 4 weeks.
-Oxaliplatin (TEVA, Pharma B.V., Mijdrecht, The Netherlands) was administered by intravenous injection.
-In the PTX study 24 rats were used and divided into two groups of 12 animals each; the numerosity per group was slightly higher in this study since PTX injection can more easily damage rat tails, thus, preventing neurophysiological recordings as further described.
-Control animals were untreated while group 2 consisted of animals treated with PTX 10 mg/kg once a week for 4 weeks.
+As stated above, animals were divided in 2 different studies.
+In the Oxaliplatin (OHP) study rats were divided into two groups of 8 animals each.
+In the first group the animals were untreated while the animals into the second group were treated with Oxaliplatin (OHP) 5mg/kg twice a week for 4 weeks.
+Oxaliplatin (TEVA, Pharma B.V., Mijdrecht, Netherlands) was administered by intravenous injection.
+In the paclitaxel (PTX) study 24 rats were used and divided into two groups of 12 animals each; the numerosity per group was slightly higher in this study since PTX injection can more easily damage rat tails, thus, preventing neurophysiological recordings as further described.
+Control animals were untreated while group 2 consisted of animals treated with paclitaxel (PTX) 10mg/kg once a week for 4 weeks.
 Paclitaxel (LC Laboratories, Woburn, MA) was administered by intravenous injection and dissolved in a vehicle solution composed by 10% tween 80, 10% EtOH absolute and 80% saline solution.

-2.4 | Behavioural tests
+Behavioural tests